allo-/ffprofile/README.md

 - [{c607c8df-14a7-4f28-894f-29e8722976af}.xpi](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)
 - [@testpilot-containers.xpi](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)

-Things, that will not be included:
+Things, that will not be included in the main project:

 - Some cool addons.
 The addons list should be short and mostly privacy addons.
 - Your favourite performance setting.
 It's not the scope of the project and not all people need the same performance settings.